nguyenduclam1711/marketing-website-user-management/README.md

 `docker-compose up`

 ### Deployment
-If you push to the staging-branch, a github action triggers a new release in the [staging environment](https://staging.digitalcareerinstitute.org).
+If you push to the staging-branch, a github action triggers a new release in the [staging environment](https://staging.digitalcareerinstitute.org), if a new [release](https://github.com/DigitalCareerInstitute/marketing-website/releases) will be created - the GH action deploys to production.
-For more control over the deployment porcess, acquire access to the private [infrastructure repo](https://github.com/DigitalCareerInstitute/infrastructure) and make sure to have ssh-access to the prod/staging env.
-Here we manage the deployment and the server provision per [Ansible](https://www.ansible.com/).
+For more control over the deployment porcess, acquire access to the private [infrastructure repo](https://github.com/DigitalCareerInstitute/infrastructure) and follow the containing `README.md`.

 ## Server & database access